harness/developer-hub/docs/feature-flags/ff-creating-flag/tag_management.md

 ## What is Tagging?

-The Tagging Feature enables your apps to connect directly to Feature Flag services without having to make a significant number of outbound connections to FF services.
-The Relay Proxy establishes a connection to the Feature Flags configuration data and relays that connection to clients in an organization's network.

-## Why use the Tagging Feature?

-The Tagging Feature by Harness is a great way to organise and group your feature flags.
-You are able to create tags to, not only, categorise your flags, but also to manage permissions.
+The Tagging Feature by Harness is a great way to organize and group your feature flags.
+You are able to create tags to, not only, categorize your flags, but also to manage permissions.

 <!--Insert Use Case Example -->